Let’s talk about the importance and costs of safe motoring.

 “But, Maria” – I hear you say – “I want to talk about how to stretch my money to last the month; I want to talk about how to make more money.
 Why would I like to talk about the importance and costs of safe motoring?”

 Good question!
 I can just hope that my answers will convince.
 We’ll be talking about the importance and costs of safe motoring because:

 - Motoring expenses (including car loans, service, MOT, insurance, and fuel) are likely the second highest item on your budget sheet (I hope you have one of these, right?);

 - When things get difficult, and we are tightening the purse string, it may be tempting to look to our motoring expenses; and

 - Safe motoring is of utmost importance for you and the other people on the road.

-You see?
-I want to talk to you about the importance and costs of safe motoring not only, and not simply, because we co-own a MOT and car service garage.
+Do you see?
+I want to talk to you about the importance and costs of safe motoring not only, and not simply, because we co-own an MOT and car service garage.

 So, how important do you think it is to talk about the costs of safe motoring?